 In May 1986, the Hong Kong Futures Exchange (HKFE) introduced HSI futures contracts in response to the growing interest in the Hong Kong Stock market.
 Many now trade futures live, using charts, quotes, and historical data.

 It is worth noting, however, futures investing also comes with risks, and this alternative does not guarantee higher yearly returns.

 There are a couple of reasons why trading the Hang Seng 40 futures appeals:

-- Low trading fees – Transaction costs are relatively low in comparison to buying and selling the constituent stocks.
-This is because the total value of high-capitalisation stocks represented in each HSI futures contract is significant, whilst often only one commission is charged to enter or exit a position.
+- Low fees – Transaction costs are relatively low in comparison to buying and selling the constituent stocks.
+This is because the total value of high-capitalization stocks represented in each HSI futures contract is significant, whilst often only one commission is charged to enter or exit a position.